tactools/GenesisMarkets-MarketMaker/README.md

 3. Decrease spread and in return this attracts more traders
 4. Increase daily volume turn over and in return this attracts more traders

-# Adjusting the VolumeMaxPosition
+# Dollar Cost Averaging (DCA)

 Sometimes you can accumulate your Maximum position size very quickly in an active market.
-If you reach the **VolumeMaxPosition**, increase the size by two times the original amount and start the robot again.
+If you reach the **RiskExposurePercentage**, increase the size by two times the original amount and start the robot again.
 This method is called Dollar-Cost-Averaging and it will gradually help you close your position at a profit sooner than later.
-Therefore, never become too aggressive on your first VolumeMaxPosition size.
-Only allocate about 1-10% of your Bitcoin/Ether on your first deployment of the robot.
-If needed, you can increase the VolumeMaxPosition size later.
+Therefore, never become too aggressive on your first **RiskExposurePercentage** deployment.
+Only allocate about 1-10% of your Bitcoin on your first deployment of the robot.

-**I would recommend using a small VoumeMaxPosition when you first start the robot and check the progress later.**

 # Profits on Average
 The Market-Maker robot will exit your positions at your desired profit.
 The market maker strategy ensures a profit is made before exiting the position and restarting the market-maker cycle again.
 The **profit percentage** is fully adjustable.
 Would you like to make 0.05%, 0.1%, or 1% per cycle (entering your position, and exiting the position).